-Which has been as the motion of the object's actual path in space, nor even a simple projection of that path onto the celestial sphere of the observer, but rather, the result of the motion of the work of the motion of the celestial sphere of the observer, but rather, the result of the motion of the object and the motion of the Earth, mixed together.
+ith Dupin's words in mind, let us return to the dilemma in which we had entangled ourselves in our discussion in the previous chapter.
+That dilemma was connected to the fact, that what Piazzi observed as the motion of the unknown object against the fixed stars, was neither the object's actual path in space, nor even a simple projection of that path onto the celestial sphere of the observer, but rather, the result of the motion of the object and the motion of the Earth, mixed together.